Trump says all Mexican imports will face new tariff due to migrants

 Published Thursday, May 30, 2019 8:02PM EDT

-WASHINGTON -- In a surprise announcement that could derail a major trade deal, President Donald Trump has announced that he is placing a 5% tariff on all Mexican imports, effective June 10, to pressure the country to do more to crack down on the surge of Central American migrants trying to cross the U.S. border.
+WASHINGTON -- In a surprise announcement that could derail a major trade deal, U.S. President Donald Trump says he is placing a 5% tariff on all Mexican imports, effective June 10, to pressure the country to do more to crack down on the surge of Central American migrants trying to cross the U.S. border.

 He said the percentage will gradually increase -- up to 25% -- "until the Illegal Immigration problem is remedied."